rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 [^rabbithole]: I kid, of course.
 I'm starting to like the dynamic I'm developing with Maëlle where I have a half-baked idea and she throws enough ideas and suggestions my way to actually make them work (kind of). <br> 🐇🕳️

 ## Theme Components and `git` Submodules

+It turned out that [theme components] are a pretty nifty Hugo feature --- you can basically mix and match various themes and theme-like components as you please, as long as you keep precedence in mind.
+That's the perfect solution for a repository that only contains shortcodes, for example.

 The first step was to remove my shortcodes from my site's `/layouts/shortcodes` and place them into their own cozy little repository at [jemus42/jemsugo] [^namingthings].
 Note the file structure: They still live in `/layouts/shortcodes` so Hugo knows where ~~it can stick them~~ how to merge them into its filesystem during rendering... or something.